mlabuda2/nf-tower-docs/docs/monitoring/overview.md

   - **Red** are jobs where at least one task fully failed.
   - **Grey** are jobs that where forced to stop during execution.

-Selecting any particular run from the panel will display that runs execution details.
+Selecting any particular run from the panel will display that run execution details.

 ## Search